destenson/iMemoized/README.md

 The call signature for iMemoize is: `iMemoize(constructorOrObject,excludeProperties=[],includeClassMethods=false,keyProperty=null)`

 To memoize all methods on all instances created by a constructor call: `constructor = iMemoize(constructor)`.
+Note, this call does not memoize the constructor itself, which would result in the same object being returned for calls with the same arguments ... something user sprobably would not want.
+Rather, it memoizes the methods on instances created.
+Additionally, this function uses Proxy which is not supported on Safari and older versions of other browsers.
+However, iMemoize.memoize can still be used to memoize object instances.
+You just need to call it directly as below.

 To memoize all methods on an object call: `object = iMemoize(object)`.